axtcsq/IDAssignment1/README.md

 ## Credits
 ### Media
-References can also be found in the attached word document titled "References".
+References can also be found in the attached Word document titled "References".

 Davies, Benjamin.
 (2017). person standing on gray high-rise rock formation at daytime
     photo [Online image].
 Unsplash.